jeffmaynes/jeffmaynes.github.io/_pages/cv.md

     of Reason*." *Inquiry: Critical Thinking Across the Disciplines*, 31(3), 33-44.

-### Papers Presented (Peer Reviewed Paper or Abstract)

--   "On the Stakes of Experimental Philosophy," Buffalo Annual Experimental Philosophy Conference, September 2016.

--   "Critical Thinking: Ecological and Ideal Rationality," Lilly International Spring Conference, May, 2016.

--   "Objectivity Judgments of Ethical Claims Couched in Terms of Thick Concepts," 11th Annual Workshop on Minds and Machines, Xiamen University, China, October, 2014 (co-authored paper presented by a co-author).

--   "Developing Metacognitive Skill to Teach Critical Reasoning," Lilly International Spring Conference, May, 2014.

--   "Objectivity Judgments of Ethical Claims Couched in Terms of Thick Concepts," New Jersey Regional Philosophical Association Conference, November 2012 (co-authored paper presented by a co-author).

-### Papers Presented (Invited)

--   "What Linguistics is About,\" SUNY Potsdam Philosophy Forum, March 2019.

--   "Critical Reasoning, Cognitive Bias, and Ecological Rationality," Central Division Meeting of the American Philosophical Association, February 2018.

--   "Experimental Philosophy (Not an Oxymoron!)," St. Lawrence University, Faculty Cafe, February 2017.

--   "On the Stakes of Experimental Philosophy," SUNY Potsdam Philosophy Forum, March, 2016.

--   "What Do You Know When You Know a Language?"
-Clarkson University Science Cafe, October, 2014.

--   "Can Experiments Destroy Knowledge (about thick concepts)?"
-SUNY Potsdam Philosophy Forum, October 2012.

--   "Comments on Daniel Kwon's 'How dthat can model that,"' Commentary on a Submitted Symposium, Eastern Division Meeting of the American Philosophical Association, December 2010.

--   "Ethics and Moral Psychology," Philosophy and the Academy, Johns Hopkins University, March 2010.

--   "Experimental Philosophy," Meaning, Method and Motivation:
-    Perspectives on the Nature and Scope of Philosophy, Johns Hopkins University, April 2009.

 ## Teaching Experience

 ### Courses Taught at St. Lawrence University